 It would feel weird to write this article without throwing a few names around, so despite not having any inside knowledge, I’ll speculate a little bit.

-David Wagner is the name that always comes up when there’s a vacancy at Town but if he wanted to come back, I think he would have done already by now.
+David Wagner is the name that always comes up when there’s a vacancy at Town but if he wanted to come back, I think he would have done so already by now.
 I don’t think he’d be able to get the level of influence and control he had during his last spell, it could spoil the memories of the Premier League years if he returns and fails, he’s settled in Germany at the moment and I’m not sure he’d be willing to drop down to League One.

 Having laid out practical reasons David Wagner is unlikely to return, I’d still be very excited if we were able to convince him to come back.
 Some of that is driven by pure nostalgia but I also think he’d be very effective in League One.
 Whipping the team into good physical shape, drilling them on 4-2-3-1 gegenpressing and the complete devotion he’d have from fans would probably be more than enough to get us competing at the top end of League One.
 Sadly, I can’t see it happening.